By Johnny Askounis/ info@eurohoops.net

 In a close game with 20 lead changes, the New York Knicks outlasted the Denver Nuggets, 134-127, after a second extra period at Madison Square Garden on Wednesday.

 “Obviously, we couldn’t make a shot.
-They were playing really good defense,” explained Nikola Jokic in a postgame press conference, recapping the losing effort.
+They were playing really good defense,” explained Nikola Jokic in a postgame press conference, reflecting on a deciding stretch in the second overtime.
 “We had our chances, but probably did not execute.”

 The Serbian superstar scored 30 points on 10/27 from the field, including 1/13 triples.